 API management will likely not be your primary business intelligence (BI) system, but it will definitely play a major role in providing information, and in many cases may provide all the data and reporting you need.

 To review, take another look at the diagram above, you’ll see at the bottom that the underpinnings of any modern enterprise is a hybrid infrastructure layer.
-Some of your applications will be on-premises, others will be distributed across various cloud platforms and services.
+Some of your applications will be on-premises, others will be distributed across various cloud API architecture platforms.
 All of these distributed components need to be securely and reliably connected, and all of this plumbing will be via APIs.
 Take your API management solution seriously, and understand that it is deeply ingrained throughout your enterprise.

 See how how easy it is to create, secure, publish, and market your APIs with Akana.
 Start your free trial today!